microsoft/pai/docs/manual/cluster-user/quick-start.md

 Here are some detailed explanations about configurations on the submission page:

 - **Job name** is the name of current job.
-It must be unique in each user account.
+It must be unique in within all jobs of the same user account.
 A meaningful name helps manage jobs well.

 - **Command** is the commands to run in this task role.
 It can be multiple lines.
 For example, in the hello-world job, the command clones code from GitHub, downloads data and then executes the training progress.
 If one command fails (exits with a nonzero code), the following commands will not be executed.
 This behavior may be changed in the future.

 - **GPU count**, **CPU vcore count**, **Memory (MB)** are easy to understand.
-They specify corresponding hardware resources including the number of GPUs, the number of CPU cores, and MB of memory.
+They specify corresponding hardware resources including the number of GPUs, the number of CPU cores, and the amount of memory in MB.

 We will introduce more details about the job configuration in [`How to Use Advanced Job Settings`](./how-to-use-advanced-job-settings.md).